 Outcome analyses were conducted using an intention-to-intervene strategy.
 Drug use by the intervention group in grade nine was examined using logistic regression, and controlled for substance use in grades six, seven, and eight.

-Connell and colleagues (2007) examined ATP’s effect on substance use and antisocial behavior in students ages 11 to 17.
+Connell and colleagues (2007) examined PFS’s effect on substance use and antisocial behavior in students ages 11 to 17.
 The study included 998 adolescents (and their families) who were recruited in sixth grade from three middle schools within a metropolitan community in the Northwest region of the United States.
-Youths were randomized at the individual level to the ATP intervention group (n=500) or control group (n=498).
+Youths were randomized at the individual level to the PFS intervention group (n=500) or control group (n=498).